furkancavusoglu/react-native-demos/second/README.md

 # Number Guessing Game

 A React Native mobile game where players pick a number and the app tries to guess it through a series of higher/lower interactions.
-Built with Expo and TypeScript for a polished, type-safe gaming experience.
+Built with Expo, TypeScript, and Zustand for a polished, type-safe gaming experience.

 ## Features